KTH/devops-course/contributions/feedback/felixfon/README.md

 Note to read your essay again before submitting, there some typos and easy mistakes to correct. (e.g. “_for instance, let say_” without majuscule at the second paragraph of part 2.4).

+Also, I didn't see any occurrence of the reference [9].

 Good work overall! :)